liujiabing/blstm-crf-ner/README.md

 Here is the breakdown of the commands executed in `make run`:

-1. Build vocab from the data and extract trimmed glove vectors according to the config in `model/config.py`.
+1. Build vocab from the data and extract trimmed word2vec vectors according to the config in `model/config.py`.

 ```
 python build_data.py